Halle Berry Reveals The Instagram Secret Behind Her Steamy Photos

 “I follow my own creativity, my own sense of style and aesthetic,” she added.

-As The Inquisitr reported, there’s only one thing the 52-year old actress doesn’t post: her daughter Nahla, 11, and 5-year-old son, Maceo.
-She says that they are the biggest part of her life and strives to find ways to represent them “without exploiting them” so they can keep their privacy.
+As The Inquisitr reported, there’s only one thing the 52-year old actress doesn’t post — photos of her daughter Nahla, 11, and of her 5-year-old son, Maceo.
+She says that they are the biggest part of her life, and that she strives to find ways to represent them “without exploiting them,” so they can keep their privacy.

 Berry went through intense training for the upcoming John Wick movie, cramming three years of martial arts training into just six months, as The Inquisitr reported.
 And when speaking to Entertainment Weekly about the role, she said that the training regimen for director Chad Stahelski’s movie was unlike anything she has ever experienced.